rails/rails/guides/source/form_helpers.md

 end
 ```

-The corresponding view `app/views/articles/new.html.erb` using `form_for` looks like this:
+The corresponding view `app/views/articles/new.html.erb` using `form_with` looks like this:

 ```erb
 <%= form_with model: @article, class: "nifty_form" do |f| %>